Culiacán: Climate

 Culiacán has a hot semi-arid climate (Köppen: BSh), despite receiving an annual rainfall over 600 mm, due to its hot temperatures and high evaporation.
 Summers are very hot and humid, shade temperatures can reach 45 C and high humidity can produce heat indices of 50 to 55 C, with the risk of heavy rainfall from decaying tropical cyclones also present.
-Winters are much milder, with less humidity and an average high of 27 °C, with warm nights.
+Winters are much milder, with lower humidity, an average high of 27 °C, and warm nights.